Justthingsido/justthingsido.com/_posts/2015/2015-07-11-You-Are-Here.markdown

 layout: post
 title:  "You Are Here"
 author: Guillermo Remache
+author-avatar: guillermoremache.jpg
 date:   2015-07-11
 categories: Articles
+thumbnail: youarehere.jpg
 ---

 Once again, here you are.

 I wonder how long did it to pass before I met you again, it's has been an eternity for me.

 Can you imagine how long I had to wait?
 To me, every second without you felt like forever.
-I used to say that I wanted to live forever,
-it was such a childish dream,
-now I realize that if I could live forever and you weren't there, I wouldn't be able to live without you.
+I used to say that I wanted to live forever, it was such a childish dream, now I realize that if I could live forever and you weren't there, I wouldn't be able to live without you.